Documentation / AI-Augmented Stress Scenario Types — Historical, Hypothetical & Black Swan

 Every scenario passes through six layers of context before it reaches your desk:

-10+ specialized AI agents execute this pipeline in parallel — from regulatory extraction through economist debate to copula propagation — delivering a fully attributed scenario in minutes, not days.
+10+ specialized AI agents execute this pipeline in parallel — from document extraction through economist debate to copula propagation — delivering a fully attributed scenario in minutes, not days.

 Scenario Types

-StressGen supports four scenario types.
+StressGen supports three scenario types.
 Each uses the same six-layer pipeline, but with different emphasis and calibration:

 Historical